 (c) If Shipper does not pay the invoiced amounts, Carrier must commence civil action or final and binding arbitration proceedings to recover such invoiced amounts within eighteen (18) months of delivery or tender of delivery of the shipments involved.
 If Carrier alleges undercharges, or Shipper alleges overcharges, duplicate payment, or overcollection, notice of such claims or unidentified payments must be given within 180 days of receipt of the invoice and a civil action or arbitration proceeding must be filed within eighteen (18) months of delivery or tender of delivery of the shipments involved.
 The processing, investigation, and disposition of overcharge, unidentified payment, duplicate payment, or overcollection claims shall be governed by present federal regulations codified at 49 C.F.R.
 Part 378.

-(d) Tolls: all tolls will be passed through as separate line item invoices.
+(d) Tolls: all tolls will be passed through as separate line item on invoices.
 Tolls will be calculated as round trip using PC Miler Zip to Zip practical routing.
-Shippers that utilize routing other than Practical routing by contract will have tolls passed through via the practical or safest route of transit that utilizes toll roads that most closely represent actual cost round trip.
+Shippers that utilize routing other than Practical routing by contract will have tolls passed through via the practical or safest route of transit that utilizes toll roads that most closely represents actual cost round trip.

 (e) Accessorial: per A&R’s Accessorial Matrix Schedule A attached.

 (f) Fuel Surcharge: will be calculated by A&R’s FSC Table attached.

 (g) All pricing is based upon PC Miler version 26 or as updated.
 All rates are calculated on zip code to zip code practical basis.